-Swiss chainsaw attacker on the run amid international manhunt
+Swiss chainsaw attacker arrested after international manhunt

-SCHAFFHAUSEN, Switzerland (Reuters) - Police with search hounds hunted on Tuesday for a chainsaw-wielding loner who mostly lived in the woods, a day after he stormed into an insurance office in the Swiss town of Schaffhausen and wounded two staff members.
+SCHAFFHAUSEN, Switzerland (Reuters) - Swiss police on Tuesday arrested a 50-year-old man a day after he stormed into an insurance office wielding a chainsaw and wounded two staff members, bringing an end to a two-day manhunt that had also involved German police.

+Zurich cantonal place said in a statement that they had arrested the suspect in Thalwil, a town about 60 kilometers from Schaffhausen where the incident took place.

-Police have identified the suspect as 50-year-old Franz Wrousis, a drifter with a criminal record, and warned residents that he could still be armed for attack.
+Police had identified the suspect as Franz Wrousis, a drifter with a criminal record who mostly lived in the woods.

 It was not clear what may have prompted the man to assault the two office workers, one of whom was badly hurt.
 CSS, whose office Wrousis stormed, said he was a client.